 People with linguistic training teach ESL and help clinicians retrain people with linguistic disabilities.
-Some help design school programs for minority groups or intelligence and achievement tests.
+Some help design school programs for underserved groups or intelligence and achievement tests.
 Linguists also work in occupations related to law, the computer industry, and world languages.

 High scores on verbal, analytic, and quantitative aptitude tests are indicators of success in linguistics.
 Although few aspects of the field deal with numbers, students must be able to reason logically and explicitly and deal with formulas and abstract symbols.

-The Department of Linguistics is one of the academic units in the Division of World Languages, Literatures, and Cultures.
+The Department of Linguistics is one of the academic units in the Division of World Languages, Literatures and Cultures.

-Related Certificate: Cognitive Science of Language
+Cognitive Science of Language

 Undergraduate Programs of Study